RonIovine/pshell/README.md

           detect that and assign the new values

 ```
-Finally, there is a generic `pshellAggregator` UDP/Unix client program for both C and Python that can
+Finally, there is a generic `pshellAggregator` UDP/Unix client program implemented in both C and Python that
-be used to consolidate the pshell server commands from several remote applications into one comprehensive interactive session.
+can be used to consolidate the pshell server commands from several remote applications into one comprehensive interactive session.
 Note that this is different than the [custom aggregator](#pshellAggregatorDemo) described below.

 The following is the usage:
 ```